Church of the Guanche People

 The Church of the Guanche People (Iglesia del Pueblo Guanche) is a religious organisation, founded in 2001 in the city of San Cristóbal de La Laguna, Tenerife, Canary Islands, Spain.
-It aims to perpetuate and spread the traditional religion of the ancient Guanche people.
+Its goal is to revive and spread the traditional religion of the indigenous Berber Guanche people who occupied the islands at the time of Castillian conquest.

 In 2008, the Church had approximately 300 members.
 The Church of the Guanche People is included in the studies of minority religions in the Canary Islands.

-It was founded by a group of Canarian devotees of the goddess Chaxiraxi.
-The Church of the Guanche People performed baptisms and weddings according to what they know of Guanche custom.
-On 2002, a wedding held in accordance with purported Guanche rites took place on the island of Tenerife—a practice not observed for several centuries since the Spanish domination of the archipelago.
+It was founded by a group of Canarian devotees of the goddess Chaxiraxi, a prominent religious figure associated with the harvest in the Guanche religion.
+The Church of the Guanche People has performed baptisms and weddings according to what they know of Guanche custom.

+In 2002, a wedding held in accordance with purported Guanche rites took place on the island of Tenerife.
+Such a ceremony had not been observed for several centuries, since the Spanish domination of the archipelago.

-The Church of the Guanche People has its own liturgical calendar, which officially begins with the first celebration of Achu n Magek in 2001.
+The Church of the Guanche People has its own liturgical calendar.
+It officially begins with the first celebration of Achu n Magek in 2001.
 According to this system, this is the year 1 of the Guanche New Age.

-The Church of the Guanche People is a modern pagan religious body representing Canarian Neopaganism.